-Software Selection and System Implementations are considerations for businesses that are growing, wanting to streamline their business processes, and need to harness the best technology to stay competitive in the marketplace.
-Under these conditions your organization may want to upgrade or replace their old Enterprise Resource Planning (ERP) solution for a new one to stay in the game.
+Companies that are growing, needing to streamline their business processes, and wanting to harness the best technology to stay competitive should review their ERP Strategy .
+Change is difficult for any organization but if it allows them to be stronger then they should consider either upgrading or replacing their old Enterprise Resource Planning (ERP) solution for a new one to stay in the game.

-One would naturally think that whatever the final decision, the ERP system should work for them because it works for other companies with similar processes, the product demonstration looked good, and most of all, the vendor said it would work for you.
-So, if we trust the process and ERP vendors, we should arrive at a happy conclusion, right?!
+Either way, one would naturally think that whatever the final decision, the ERP system should work for them because it works for other companies with similar processes and the product demonstration looked good.
+If that is the case all ERP implementations should be successful right?!
 In some cases the outcomes were successful and in others fraught with cost overruns and Go Live delays.
-Those who have gone through system selections and implementations know exactly what I’m talking about.
-No one wants a hit and miss approach to System Selection and Implementation and everyone wants that predictable outcome.
+Companies make a huge financial investment when changing their ERP application and everyone wants a successful project outcome.
 So how can that be achieved?

 Step 1: Understand your companies’ goals, objectives, and business requirements, and figure out where you are today and where you need to be in the future.